-Join us at a new seminar series for investors to hear how options have the power to protect, grow or even diversify your position.
+Options have the power to protect, grow or even diversify your position.
 From Puts and Calls to more advanced Condor, Butterfly and Split Strike strategies, options can be investment heroes in disguise.
-And you can learn how to make them work for you at a new series of events from ASX.
-So whether you’re starting out with options, or you’re ready to take the next steps, we have a seminar for you.
+And you can learn how to make them work for you at a new webinar series from ASX.
+So whether you’re starting out with options, or you’re ready to take the next steps, we have a webinar for you.

 Mitigate risk in a falling market